NATIONAL PUBLIC LOBBY TM PN Brohier 2010

 This site is associated with maptag.com.au and is not associated with any other entity.

-FOR EXAMPLE, AN NPL MAY LOBBY TO DELIVER SOME OR ALL OF THE FOLLOWING OUTCOMES:
+FOR EXAMPLE, THE NPL MAY LOBBY TO DELIVER SOME OR ALL OF THE FOLLOWING OUTCOMES:

 SAVE TIME, MONEY AND FUEL LINKING THE BAY FOR THE FIRST TIME AND BY BETTER USE OF EXISTING $200 BILLION TRANSPORT LINKS